Pyerter/uga-csci8820-project-cv/dvgo/README.md

 ## Contribution

-Some of the code from the [original implementation of DVGO](https://github.com/sunset1995/DirectVoxGO); however, much of the code was rewritten with the following qualities:
+Some of the code in this repository is from the [original implementation of DVGO](https://github.com/sunset1995/DirectVoxGO); however, much of the code was rewritten with the following qualities:

 - Reimplementation of all cuda and cpp in Python with PyTorch for greater portability
 - Rewriting, reorganization, documentation, and refactoring of code for better explainability